 If you are not sure what approach to take, perhaps take a look at the leaders in your industry and see what they are doing.
 Replicating their success here could save you a lot of time and effort.

-How your products and services are described as matter.
-How it is described and what is mentioned in the description in relation to your business will have an impact on if people decide to buy or leave it for now.
+It matters how your products and services are described.
+How it is described and what is mentioned in your business’s description will impact if people decide to buy or leave it for now.

 When drafting descriptions, there are a couple of rules which you’ll want to follow: